carloscabo/socialize/README.md

 </div>
 ````

-# data to be shared
+## data to be shared

-By default `socialize` shares the data available in the `OpenGraph` tag in the document's header:
+By default `socialize` shares the data available in the `OpenGraph` tags in the document's header:

 ````html
 <meta property="og:title" content="Socialize"/>